Jetsons: The Movie: Production

 A film adaptation based on The Jetsons started development when Paramount Pictures first tried to film a live-action version around 1985, which was to be executive produced by Gary Nardino.
 However, the project never got far into production, putting the film into a turnaround.
 Later on during the 1980s, Universal Pictures bought the film rights for The Jetsons from Hanna-Barbera Productions.

-A problem that arose during production of the film was the advanced age and poor health of many of the voice actors from the series; all of the major cast members except Don Messick (himself in his early 60s) were over 65 years old by this point.
+A problem that arose during the production of the film was the advanced age and poor health of many of the voice actors from the series; all of the major cast members except Don Messick (himself in his early 60s) were over 65 years old by this point.
 Daws Butler, the voice of Elroy, fell ill with a stroke and pneumonia in early 1988, before he could record any lines for the film, and ultimately died on May 18.
 Though Butler had been training Joe Bevilacqua and Greg Burson to succeed him, voice coordinator Kris Zimmerman brought in her then-husband Patric, then a relative unknown, to fill the role of Elroy.
-George O'Hanlon, who had already been in ill health throughout the 1980s run of the series, died of a stroke on February 11, 1989 after he finished recording; voice director Andrea Romano later recalled that he could record only an hour at a time due to ill health and had his final stroke while at the studio.
-Mel Blanc also died during production of the film on July 10, 1989.
+George O'Hanlon, who had already been ill throughout the 1980s revival, died of a stroke on February 11, 1989, after he finished recording his dialogue; voice director Andrea Romano later recalled that he could record only an hour at a time and had his final stroke while at the studio.
+Mel Blanc also died during the production of the film on July 10, 1989.
 Voice actor Jeff Bergman would later step in and fill in for both O'Hanlon and Blanc as George Jetson and Mr. Spacely to complete their dialogue in additional scenes of the film.

 Janet Waldo, the original voice of Judy Jetson, recorded the role for the film, but her voice was later replaced by singer Tiffany (though Waldo still provided the voice of a robot secretary and some of Judy's lines by Waldo remain in the film).
 Studio executives hoped that Tiffany's involvement would result in a stronger box office performance.
-Displeased with the casting change, Romano attempted to have her name removed from the finished film.
+Displeased with the casting change, Romano attempted to have her own name removed from the finished film.
 Tiffany said her singing voice was what initially drew the attention of Barbera.
 Tiffany sang three songs used in the film ("I Always Thought I'd See You Again", "You and Me" and "Home"), which are on the soundtrack album along with "Jetsons' Rap" by XXL and tracks by other artists.
 Tiffany did not write any of the songs, but she cited "I Always Thought I'd See You Again" as one of her favorites to sing.

 Release

-Jetsons: The Movie was originally slated for a December 1989 release, but was delayed to avoid competition with Disney's The Little Mermaid, Don Bluth's All Dogs Go to Heaven (which were both released on the same day), Universal's own Back to the Future Part II and Warner Bros.'
+Jetsons: The Movie was originally slated for a December 1989 release, but it was delayed to avoid competition with Disney's The Little Mermaid, Don Bluth's All Dogs Go to Heaven (which were released on the same day), Universal's own Back to the Future Part II and Warner Bros.'
 National Lampoon's Christmas Vacation.
 Universal released The Wizard in its place.